 The Temporal metric group reflects the characteristics of a vulnerability that may change over time but not across user environments.
 For example, the presence of a simple-to-use exploit kit would increase the CVSS score, while the creation of an official patch would decrease it.

 Each of these metrics are discussed in further detail below.
+The User Guide contains scoring rubrics for the Base Metrics that may be useful when scoring.

 When the Base metrics are assigned values by an analyst, the Base equation computes a score ranging from 0.0 to 10.0 as illustrated in Figure 2.